PoCInnovation/Workshops/software/13.Rust/README.md

 The serious stuff begins!

 This exercise is inspired by the `Pig Latin` concept, so feel free to look at the [original version](https://www.wikiwand.com/en/Pig_Latin) to help you.

+Create a file `pig_latin.rs` for this new function.

 Get a string as parameter, from this word you have to apply or not the following rules:

 - If the word starts with a vowel, it doesn't matter.
 You just need to add a suffix `-hay` to your word.

 - If the word starts with a consonant, you must take the first letter of the word and place it in the first position of the suffix.

 > :bulb: To help you visualize the exercise, here are some examples :